akshita31/BlogAuthoring/Readme.md

 If you navigate back to Program.cs you will be able to see the various regions and the context in which your code is being executed.

+You're all set!
 Now you can tweak and play around with the template and create awesome interactive tutorials.

 You can learn more or reach out to us on [GitHub](https://github.com/dotnet/try).